Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows, Android and

-Go ahead and tap the Grid active (the button beside it will become filled).
+Go ahead and tap on the Grid to activate it (the circle beside it will become filled).
 This grid has its own layer in the Layers menu, you can drag+drop the layer above your sketch or below it as convenient.
 When you zoom in or out, the grid will zoom, too.
 You can choose other grid options for other projects in the Settings menu.

 Now activate Snap.
 A few things you should know about Snap: